-Welcome to the 2016 Toronto Playgrounds Baseball end-of-season house league tournament.
-The following are the rules that will be in force during the ‘September Madness’ tournament for teams in our Bantam Division (2000-2002).
-All coaches, players, and parents should take time to become familiar with the rules.
+Welcome to the 2017 end-of-season house league tournament.
+The following are the rules that will be in force during the Bantam Division (2002-2003) portion of the ‘September Madness’ tournament.
+All coaches, players and parents must take time to become familiar with the rules.

-Each team will play four games in the round-robin…two against both of the other teams.
+Each team will play four games in the round-robin…one against each of the other teams.
 All round-robin games must be 5 innings, and playoff games will be 6 innings unless tied in which case there will be extra innings.
-If a round-robin game is still in progress two hours after the start time, the inning being played will be completed and the rest of the game will be suspended.
+If a round-robin game is still in progress one hour and forty-five after the start time, the inning being played will be completed and the rest of the game will be suspended.
 However, if the outcome of that completed game would affect the standings and the semi-final match-ups, the rest of the five innings will be completed as soon as possible.

-Regardless of the result, the run differential (+/-) after 4 complete innings will be used for purposes of tiebreaking.
+Regardless of the result, the run differential (+/-) after the last complete full inning will be used for purposes of tie-breaking.

-At the completion of the round robin there will be a semi-final game and a championship game.
-The semi-final game will be #3 at #2.
-The championship game will follow: winner of (#3 at #2) at #1.
+At the completion of the round robin there will be a 4th vs 5th seed elimination game, and then the semi-final games and a championship game.

 The regular 4 run per half-inning mercy rule will apply throughout the series.

-All players must be in full uniform (shirt, pants, and hat) in order to play.
+All players must wear their house league jersey and hat in order to play.
 No metal spikes allowed on cleats.
 No jewelry shall be visible.
 Exception: Medical Bracelets.

 Prior to the start of each game, a player line-up with sweater numbers and names listed must be provided to the official scorekeeper, who will not be a coach from either team.
 All players will bat in the order as presented to the official scorekeeper prior to the start of each game.